george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 ```

 ### Methods of the Object Constructor
+Methods of the Object constructor in JavaScript provide a set of utility functions for creating, manipulating, and working with objects, including methods for object creation, property manipulation, and property enumeration.
 - `Object.assign(target, ...sources)` Copies values from source to target objects.
 - `Object.create(proto, propertiesObject)` Creates a new object with the specified prototype and properties.
 - `Object.defineProperty(obj, prop, descriptor)` Defines a new property on an object.